withastro/astro/.changeset/sour-ties-sparkle.md

 "@astrojs/sitemap": patch
 ---

-Fixes URLs generation for routes using rest parameter
+Fixes URL generation for routes that rest parameters and start with `/`